genesistoxical/crystal-folders/README.md

 ### Security measures:

-* You cannot customize special folders that already have a system icon, such as _Documents_ or _Pictures_, only directories within it.
+* You cannot customize special folders that already have a system icon, such as _Documents_ or _Pictures_, only directories inside it.
 * There are folders whose icon cannot be changed due to their protection level or privileges, so a notification will be displayed on the desktop warning about how many have been skipped.
-* It directly modifies the Desktop.ini file, thus avoiding deleting it and creating a new one, without losing its information.
+* It directly modifies the Desktop.ini file, thus avoiding deleting it and creating a new one without losing its information.
-* Folders limit message, once the amount of 600 has been exceeded; to disable this message, open the `Config.ini` file and change `Message = true` to `Message = false`.
+* Folders limit message, once the amount of 600 has been exceeded; to disable this message open the `Config.ini` file and change `Message = true` to `Message = false`.

 <br/>

 ## Installer
 To compile the installer you need [Inno Setup](https://jrsoftware.org/isinfo.php), the files are located in the [installer src](/installer%20src) folder.
 You just need to open the project (Installer.iss) and compile it, unless you want to make a change.
 When finished, it will leave a folder called Output in the same location.

->* Please note that you must first compile the source code in Visual Studio to get the binaries, otherwise, you will get a [📍Compiler Error](https://github.com/genesistoxical/drop-icons/issues/3).
+>* Please note that you must first compile the source code in Visual Studio to get the binaries, otherwise, you'll get a [📍Compiler Error](https://github.com/genesistoxical/drop-icons/issues/3).
 >* Alternatively, you can download the compiled app from the Crystal Folders [page](https://genesistoxical.github.io/crystal-folders/).

 **Portable with 7zip.bat** allows you to quickly zip the portable version.
 It only works with [7zip](https://www.7-zip.org/).